Table of Contents

 Create a new Go file named

-to define the commands related to managing resources:touch resource.go
+resource.goto define the commands related to managing resources:touch resource.go -

 Open